Where you lose your job due to circumstances such as the closure of the business or a reduction in the number of staff

 On the date of the termination of employment your employer should pay the redundancy lump sum due to you.

 If your employer has not paid your redundancy lump sum, you should apply to your employer for it using form RP77 (pdf).
 If your employer still refuses to pay it, you can apply to the Department of Social Protection for direct payment from the Social Insurance Fund.
 This must be done online using form RP50* as follows:

-Insolvency: If the company has been liquidated or is in receivership, the completed form RP50 should be sent in by the liquidator or receiver on behalf of the employees.
+Insolvency: If the company has been liquidated or is in receivership, the completed form RP50,which has been signed by the employee, should be sent in by the liquidator or receiver on behalf of the employees.

 You can read a list of frequently asked questions about redundancy.

 For further information about the Redundancy Payments Scheme contact the Workplace Relations Commission's Information and Customer Services.
 For information on the status of a claim for a redundancy lump sum or rebate which has been submitted for payment you can contact the Redundancy Payments section directly - see 'Where to apply below'.